snooppr/snoop/README.en.md

 # Install dependencies 'requirements'
 $ pip install --upgrade pip
 $ python3 -m pip install -r requirements.txt
-# If instead of the flags of countries are displayed in special mixtures, deliver a font package, such as color
+# If instead of the flags of countries are displayed in letter country code, deliver a font package, such as color
 $ apt-get install fonts-noto-color-emoji or (monochrome) $ apt-get install ttf-ancient-fonts
 # On Windows OS use CMD or PowerShell (to choose from convenience), but not ~~WSL~~!
 ```